 The two types of radon treatment systems are aeration and granulated activated carbon (GAC).
 The aeration system is the more expensive of the two.
-Both are considered to be effective but the aeration system is preferred in homes where the pCi/L is higher than 25,000.
+Both are considered effective, but the aeration system is preferred in homes where the pCi/L is higher than 25,000.

 Massachusetts Well Quantity Testing

-It is always good to see what the well’s history was when installed, however, it is possible the yield could change over time.
-This makes it vital that you check the well’s quantity prior to buying a home.
-There are companies that specifically deal with checking how much water a well produces.
+It is always good to see the well’s history when installed; however, the yield could change over time.
+This makes it vital to check the well’s quantity before buying a home.
+Some companies specifically deal with checking how much water a well produces.

-Most board of health agencies and others in the well industry recommend a flow rate of 5 gallons per minute for a period of 4 hours as an optimum minimum water supply capacity for a private well.
-This volume is equivalent to 1200 gallons of water delivered within a 4 hour period and should be adequate for all indoor water usage as well as a modest amount of outdoor use, not including heavy irrigation.
+Most boards of health agencies and others in the well industry recommend a flow rate of 5 gallons per minute for 4 hours as an optimum minimum water supply capacity for a private well.
+This volume is equivalent to 1200 gallons of water delivered within 4 hours and should be adequate for all indoor water usage as well as a modest amount of outdoor use, not including heavy irrigation.

 The company that is my preferred vendor for water testing is Northeast Water Wells.
-I have found Northeast Water Wells to be very customer service orientated and knowledgeable.
-They are a full service well testing company that also will work with irrigation wells, geothermal wells, well abandonment and rehabilitation, hydro fracking, zone fracking, sanitizers and water softeners, water pressure holding tanks, and pressure boosting pumps, among others.
+I have found Northeast Water Wells to be very customer service-orientated and knowledgeable.
+They are a full-service well-testing company that will work with irrigation wells, geothermal wells, well abandonment and rehabilitation, hydrofracking, zone fracking, sanitizers and water softeners, water pressure holding tanks, and pressure boosting pumps, among others.

 Testing a well when buying a Massachusetts home is always an important consideration!